 The site has a wide selection of potential roommates to choose from, but for the added trust, it’s easy to discover those that share mutual friends or are from the same hometown or country.
 Behind the scenes, Diggz employs A.I. as well as human eyes to detect suspicious profiles and scammers, keeping the platform safe and sketch-free.

-RealBlocks was founded by Perrin Quarshie in 2017 as a modern blockchain investment network providing global access and secondary trading for alternative investments, including real estate funds.
+RealBlocks is one of the most exciting proptech companies in NYC.
+It was founded by Perrin Quarshie in 2017 as a modern blockchain investment network providing global access and secondary trading for alternative investments, including real estate funds.
 The platform democratizes access to alternative investments by digitizing shares of the funds over a blockchain-enabled network that is designed to create unmatched levels of liquidity and transparency.
 This enables fund managers, financial intermediaries, and investors, to have greater control and impact over the performance of their alternatives.

 RealBlocks uses a proprietary 30-second, blockchain-based subscription process that enables efficiency and access, allowing investors worldwide to own micro-shares of assets using either fiat or digital currency.
 Following a purchase, the platform enables the execution of secondary trading, addressing any liquidity concerns associated with alternative investments.

 In January 2019, RealBlocks announced a $3.1 million seed round co-led by Science Inc. and Morgan Creek Digital, with participation by Ulu Ventures, Zelkova Ventures, and Cross Culture Ventures.

 ManageGo was created in 2009 as a smart all-in-one tool for property managers.
 Their aim is to simplify property management by integrating online rent payments, maintenance requests, scheduling, rental applications, alternative apartment security deposit, parcel tracking, and more in a single platform.